Skip navigation

 • Tens of thousands of plastic membership and Season Ticket cards have been phased out.

 • International members in 2023/24 were given the option to receive a physical membership pack, or not.
 Encouragingly, 64% opted not to receive a pack.
+In 2022/23 membership packs, we chose products with sustainability in mind – ie. a reusable drinks bottle.

 Waste management

 • Our waste does not end up in landfill.
 At all sites waste is separated into general, dry mixed recycling, glass, and grass - enabling our waste management company to maximise recycling and sustainability opportunities.
-At the Academy, food is also separated.
+62.89% of our waste was recyled in 2023.

 • To reduce food waste, on matchdays all hot food is sold at a 50% discount immediately after the final whistle.

 • To reduce the printing of matchday programmes, all Gold, Junior Gold and International Members receive a digital programme emailed to them/hosted on the website as part of their package.
-The Club also sells one-off digital editions for £1.99, which are promoted on social channels before home games – helping us reduce paper consumption.
+The Club also sells one-off digital editions for £1.99, which are promoted on social channels before home games – helping us reduce paper requirements.

 Water